cherryromandiaz/EmperorCodeTest/readme.md

 into this umbraco page https://localhost:44330/news/  (the port may differ on your version!)

-The feed URL should be manageable in the CMS, usie the existing property or move it if it makes sense
+The feed URL should be manageable in the CMS, use the existing property or move it if it makes sense

 Each article should show: